 (following the link below)

-CPD: Tuesday Lectures may be considered as a discrete contribution to a recognised Continuing Professional Development (CPD) scheme as part of personal development.
+CPD: Buckland Lectures may be considered as a discrete contribution to a recognised Continuing Professional Development (CPD) scheme.
 Attendees should check their individual scheme requirements.

 The Buckland Lecture series concentrate on soft rock petrology, stratigraphy, palaeontology, Quaternary Studies and geomorphology.
 Speakers are drawn from research establishments and the public and private sectors.
 Buckland Lectures are usually held on the fourth Tuesday of the month.